chelsea-designs/bird-search-and-rescue/TESTING.md

 ## Validators

 ### Python Validation
 The Python code was checked using the flake8 python linter using the command python3 -m flake8.
 No errors were reported by the validator in the files I created.
 The settings.py file did however did contain an error for env being imported but unused, which is a false positive.
 Similarly, another error in checkout/apps.py however 'checkout.signals' is being passed in and used elsewhere, so is not an issue.
+I also decided to disregard line too long errors on somelines such as secret keys etc.

 * Screenshots of the validator report is [here](static/docs/img/validators/python-validation.png)